APresta19/calculator/README.md

-# calculator app
+# Calculator App
-this is my calculator project
+By Andrew Presta

+This calculator supports order of operations.
+Try it out!